Alia5/SISR/README.md

 - **Nope.**
    Just add SISR multiple times as non-Steam game (this time **without** `--marker` launch option) and launch that ;)

+### "Mimimi port 8080 is blocked/used"

+- Thank Valve for that.
+  As do other popular tools, SISR uses the CEF-Debugging option provided by Steam, and Valve decided to default to port 8080, not easily changeable via a config-file.

 ### "Mimimi, USBIP is slow, mimimi VIIPER also uses TCP mimimi.
 This causes input lag"

 - **Nope.**